Search

 3 reasons in favor of CTR being an SEO ranking factor

 Search engines aim to provide the most relevant and valuable results to users.
-Click-through rate can be seen as a user behavior signal that reflects the attractiveness and perceived relevance of a search result.
+Click-through rate can be seen as a user behavior signal that reflects how appealing a relevant a research result is.

 If a particular search result consistently receives a high CTR compared to others, it suggests that users find it compelling and relevant.
 Search engines may interpret this as a positive signal and potentially adjust rankings to prioritize pages that generate higher CTR.